ipfs/ipfs-docs/docs/quickstart/publish.md

 You can now share the CID and anyone should be able to fetch it.

+To dive deeper into the anatomy of the CID, check out the [CID inspector](https://cid.ipfs.tech/#bafybeicn7i3soqdgr7dwnrwytgq4zxy7a5jpkizrvhm5mv6bgjd32wm3q4)

 > **Note:** the transformation into a content-addressable representation is a local operation that doesn't require any network connectivity.
 With web3.storage, this transformation happens on the client-side (in the browser.)

 ## The lifecycle of data in IPFS